CrySyS/can-log-infector/README.md

 # can-log-infector

-A python script to generate infected CAN logs by modifying to original messages.
+A python script to generate infected CAN logs by modifying the original messages.

+## Description

 ## Goal

 The goal of this project is to allow researchers to create malicious can data for research purposes only, eg. for evaluation of intrusion detection mechanisms.

-## Description
+This project is part of the [CrySyS Vehicle Security Research](https://www.crysys.hu/research/vehicle-security).

 ### Functions
 The implemented attack types can change the CAN data field in 7 different ways: